keptn/spec/import_package.md

   See [Supported API endpoints](#supported-api-endpoints) for more information.
 * `payload`: A reference to a file that should be used as body payload for the API action.
   If the action does not take a body, this property is ignored.
-The file reference has to be specified as the full path within the provided import package.
+The file reference has to be specified as the relative path within the provided import package.

 ### Resource task
 A resource task adds resources to Keptn.
-Similar to the API actions, the resources are also processed by the templating engine.
+Similar to the API actions, resources are also processed by the templating engine.
 The following properties have to be defined for a resource task:
-* `resource`: A reference (file path) to a file in the import package
+* `resource`: A reference (relative file path) to a file in the import package
 * `resourceUri`: The URI at which the file should be stored in Keptn
 * `stage` *(optional)*: An optional stage name that can be specified
 * `service` *(optional)*: An optional service that can be specified, if specified `stage` has to be non-empty